Effective weak convergence and tightness of measures in computable Polish spaces: An Effective Version of Prokhorov's Theorem

-For any computable measure $\nu\in\M(X)$, $\nu(B)$ is left-c.e. (right-c.e.) uniformly in an index of $B$ provided $B$ is a rational open (closed) ball.
+Before we state the main result of this paper, note that for any computable measure $\nu\in\M(X)$, $\nu(B)$ is left-c.e. (right-c.e.) uniformly in an index of $B$ if $B$ is a rational open (closed) ball.
 However, it is not guaranteed that all rational open and closed balls have computable $\nu$-measure.
 The situation becomes more complicated when looking at rational open and closed balls across a computable sequence of measures.
-Another concern is the fact that a rational closed ball need not be the closure of a rational open ball.
+Another concern is the fact that a rational closed ball need not to be the closure of a rational open ball.
 Thankfully, the following lemma provides an effective solution to this problem.

 \begin{lemma} Let $\{\mu_n\}_{n\in\N}$ be a computable sequence of probability measures in $\M(X)$.
 There is a computable sequence of radii $\{r_j\}_{j\in\N}$ such that $\{B(s_i,r_j)\}_{i,j\in\N}$ is a basis for the topology on $X$ with the following properties: \begin{enumerate} \item $B(s_i,r_j)$ is $\mu_n$-almost decidable uniformly in $i$, $j$, and $n$. \item $\overline{B(s_i,r_j)}=\overline{B}(s_i,r_j)$ for each $i$ and $j$. \end{enumerate} \end{lemma}